apache/doris/docs/en/administrator-guide/config/be_config.md

 * Type: int32
 * Description: The timeout when establishing connection with external table such as ODBC table.
 * Default value: 5 seconds

+### `segment_cache_capacity`

+* Type: int32
+* Description: The maximum number of Segments cached by Segment Cache.
+* Default value: 1000000

+The default value is currently only an empirical value, and may need to be modified according to actual scenarios.
+Increasing this value can cache more segments and avoid some IO.
+Decreasing this value will reduce memory usage.